nicklutsko/nicklutsko.github.io/_posts/2019-07-25-Why-Cant-We-Predict-Weather-More-Than-Two-Weeks-in-Advance.md

 $$
 E_L \sim k^{-5/3}
 $$
-following Kolmogorov’s classic result for 3D turbulence.</p>

-<p>Lorenz’s derivation relies on this 5/3 power to show that errors grow faster at smaller scales.
+following Kolmogorov’s classic result for 3D turbulence.
+Lorenz’s derivation relies on this 5/3 power to show that errors grow faster at smaller scales.
 But for 2D turbulence \(p\) is actually equal to 3:
 $$
-E_L \sim k^{-3}
+E_{2D} \sim k^{-3}
 $$
 (note: the \(k^{-3}\) scaling was discovered around the same time as Lorenz did his calculations).</p>

-<p>Substituting the \(p = -3\) spectrum into the derivation gives “infinite” predictability: the rate of error growth is independent of scale, so that going from a 10km model to a 5km model increases the lead time by a factor of 2.
-If \(E\) is proportional to a higher power than 3, errors take longer to grow at small scales than at large scales and using a better model gives a large increase in lead time.</p>
+<p>Substituting \(p = -3\) into the derivation gives “infinite” predictability: the rate of error growth is independent of scale, so that going from a 10km model to a 5km model increases the lead time by a factor of 2.
+If \(E\) is proportional to a higher power than 3, errors take longer to grow at small scales than at large scales and using a better model gives a big increase in lead time.</p>

 <p>To see the difference, Rotunno and Snyder compared the growth of error energy for \(k^-5/3\)  and \(k^-3\) spectra:</p>